2005/ 2009 – THE PIECE

 The Lack that Moves Us or All Stories are Fiction is about families and their relational systems.
 About how generations are affected by previous generations, and how the so-called “coca-cola generation” that grew up under the Brazilian military dictatorship sees its past.
 It’s also about the relationship between actor and character and theater and performance.
 It is a play that doesn’t start, the actors waiting for the sixth actor to commence.
 And then there’s the meeting of these actors with the audience in the theater, in the here and now, living with absence, with impossibility.
 In a place where everything should “be” (or “seem”?) spontaneous.
 The time of the play is the real time of the action; the actors prepare a dinner, drink a few bottles of wine and talk among themselves and with the audience.
 The drink provokes an alteration of the actors’ states in reality and also in fiction, relationships overflows and conflicts gain strength.
 They call each other by their own names, it’s never clear whether things are personal or not, leaving the audience with the impression they’re watching something that was not meant to be seen.
 Something that’ getting out of hand.
 Something “real”, even if it’s a game about what is real.

 After three years of presentations in theaters and festivals in Brazil and abroad, Christiane Jatahy decided to translate the experience of the play it into a cinematographic experience: the film The Absence that moves us.

 2008/ 2012 – THE FILM

-The film turned into an experience of language even more radical than the play.
-Mixing the language of documentary with fiction and breaking the boundaries between reality and creation.
+The film opened up the possibility of an even more radical artistic experience, mixing the language of documentary with fiction and breaking the boundaries between reality and creation.

 - five actors.